Things To Do in Ruidoso

 5 min drive

-Opens Memorial Day weekend.
 Waterslide, public swim, and pool party rentals at 515 Sudderth Dr. $5 per person.
+Open Memorial Day weekend through early August only.

 Seasonal Events